Ph.D. 1990, University of Essex

 Areas of Specialization

 - Comparative Politics

-He has written extensively on rural politics and indigenous people’s movements, including a book, The Chiapas Rebellion: the struggle for land and democracy (Duke University Press, 1998).
-He has also co-authored a text book on Latin American politics, entitled Governing Latin America (with Joe Foweraker and Todd Landman; Polity Press, 2003) and three essays on the history of the National Liberation Forces (FLN) in Mexico from 1969 to 1983 (Casa de Todas y Todos, Mexico).
+I have written extensively on rural politics and indigenous people’s movements, including a book, The Chiapas Rebellion: the struggle for land and democracy (Duke University Press, 1998).
+I have also co-authored a text book on Latin American politics, entitled Governing Latin America (with Joe Foweraker and Todd Landman; Polity Press, 2003) and three essays on the history of the National Liberation Forces (FLN) in Mexico from 1969 to 1983 (Casa de Todas y Todos, Mexico).

 Dr. Harvey’s CV